jendave/roll-table-importer/README.md

 ## WARNING - Roll Table Compatibility

-* [Roll Table Importer](https://github.com/jendave/roll-table-importer) only supports Foundry v13 and v14.
+* [Roll Table Importer](https://github.com/jendave/roll-table-importer) supports Foundry v13 and v14.
-* When Roll Tables are put into Compendiums -
   * Roll tables created/edited on v13 and v14 *are not* compatible with v12.
-  * Roll tables created/edited on v12 are compatible with v13.
+  * Roll tables created/edited on v12 are compatible with v13 and v14.

 ## Features and Notes

 The `Roll Table Importer` module can create Foundry VTT roll tables from various kinds of text files.

 * Copy and paste data to be parsed (text, CSV, JSON).
   * Import text, CSV and JSON files.
-* Create tables with descriptions and ranges.
-* Create several tables all nested in folders and subfolders.
+* Mutiple tables can be created from files located in folders and subfolders.
 * Tables can be created from files located on a Foundry server or a local computer.
+* Create tables with names, descriptions and ranges.

 ## Usage